California State University, Los Angeles: Organization and administration

 The Golden Eagle, consisting of two adjoining structures separated by a promenade.

 Cal State LA is one of 23 campuses in the California State University system.
 The CSU system is administered by a 25-member board of trustees, which adopts regulations and policies governing the entire system.
-The system's chief executive officer is Chancellor Timothy P. White, who assumed office in 2012.
-Joseph I. Castro was appointed on September 23, 2020, by the CSU board of trustees to succeed White starting on January 4, 2021.
+The system's chief executive officer is Chancellor Mildred García, who has held the role since October 1, 2023, the first Latina to head the CSU system.
+She succeeded Joseph I. Castro, who resigned in 2022, with Jolene Koester serving as interim chancellor in the interim until García's appointment took effect.

 University leadership

 The chief executive of Cal State LA is President Berenecea Johnson Eanes who succeeded William A. Covino in January 2024.
 She is the first female president of Cal State LA.
 The leadership team includes an executive vice president who also serves as chief operating officer and provost, and four vice presidents.

 Affiliations

 Cal State LA is a member of the American Association of State Colleges and Universities and the Coalition of Urban and Metropolitan Universities.
 The latter organization designated Cal State LA in 2018 as one of 33 U.S. universities that serve as "anchor institutions" driving economic growth in their communities.

 Cal State LA's College of Business and Economics (CB&E) is divided into six departments: Accounting, Economics & Statistics, Finance Law & Real Estate, Information Systems, Management and Marketing.
 CB&E is accredited by the Association to Advance Collegiate Schools of Business (AACSB International).

 The College of Ethnic Studies, Racial, and Social Transformation opened during the Fall 2020 semester.
 It houses the university's three ethnic studies departments: Asian and Asian American Studies, Chicana(o) and Latina(o) Studies, and Pan-African Studies.